bradkav/axion-miniclusters/code/README.md

 **2. Calculate the AMC response functions**

 Specify the internal AMC density profile in the jupyter notebook `Distribution_generic.ipynb`.
 Then run the whole notebook.
 This will calculate some internal properties of the AMC and determine the response of the AMC to perturbations.
-These are output to a few files (`data/AMC_parameters_XXX.txt` and `data/Perturbations_XXX.txt`, where XXX is the label for the profile) At the moment, the code only supports a single, universal shape of density profile for the AMCs.
+These are output to a few files (`data/AMC_parameters_XXX.txt` and `data/Perturbations_XXX.txt`, where XXX is the label for the profile).
+At the moment, the code only supports a single, universal shape of density profile for the AMCs.

 **3. Specify the AMC mass function**